Ayanaminn/N46Whisper/README.md

 * [Click here](https://colab.research.google.com/github/Ayanaminn/N46Whisper/blob/main/N46Whisper.ipynb) to open the notebook in Google Colab.
 * Upload file and follow the instruction to run the notebook.
 * The ass file will be automatically downloaded once done.

+## Support
+The application can substantially reduce the labor and time cost of sub groups or individual subbers.
+However, despite the impressive performance, the Whisper model and the application itself are not come without limitations.
+Please read the orgininal documents and Discussions to learn more about the usage of Whisper and the common issues.

+However, if you have any throughts, requests or questions that directly related to making subtitiles for Sakamichi group girls, please feel free to post here or [contact me](mailto:admin@ikedateresa.cc)